Johannes Peter Müller

 Johannes Peter Müller (14 July 1801 – 28 April 1858) was a German physiologist, comparative anatomist, ichthyologist, and herpetologist, known not only for his discoveries but also for his ability to synthesize knowledge.
 The paramesonephric duct (Müllerian duct) was named in his honor.

 Life

 Early years and education

 Müller was born in Coblenz.
 He was the son of a poor shoemaker, and was about to be apprenticed to a saddler when his talents attracted the attention of his teacher, and he prepared himself to become a Roman Catholic Priest.
 During his college course in Koblenz, he devoted himself to the classics and made his own translations of Aristotle.
 At first, his intention was to become a priest.

 When he was eighteen, his love for natural science became dominant, and he turned to medicine, entering the University of Bonn in 1819.
 There he received his M.D. in 1822.
 He then studied at the University of Berlin.
-There, under the influence of Georg Hegel and Karl Rudolphi, he was induced to reject all systems of physiology which were not founded upon a strict observation of nature.
+There, under the influence of G. W. F. Hegel and Karl Rudolphi, he was induced to reject all systems of physiology which were not founded upon a strict observation of nature.
 He habilited there in 1824.